pingleware/open-exchange/README.md

 The purpose of the build is to make an open source ATS that includes EVM Smart Contracts which can be registered with the SEC.

   - Add ATS reporting to the Admin GUI
-  - Add Ethereum Virtual Machine for executing contracts (see https://www.nuget.org/packages/Nethereum)
+  - Add Nethereum for interacting with a private chain (see https://www.nuget.org/packages/Nethereum)

+Tutorial for using Nethereum with Visual Studio at https://www.youtube.com/watch?v=4t5Z3eX59k4

 # OpEx Reference
 ## Standard Components